Psilocybin in the Treatment of Mood and Substance Use Disorders

 Despite these compelling findings, the psychological mechanisms of action of psychedelic-facilitated treatments remain poorly understood.
 Preliminary evidence indicates that acute mystical-type drug effects, and sometimes intensity, are significantly associated with therapeutic outcomes in psilocybin-facilitated treatments, consistent with earlier researchers’ assertions that the subjective effects of psychedelics play a pivotal role in mediating persisting beneficial effects.
 Psychological insight, personality change, increased motivation, and enhanced self-efficacy are among the factors hypothesized to contribute to observed benefits of psychedelic-facilitated treatments.

 Furthermore, psychedelics’ effects on functional connectivity within the default mode network, and actions on serotonergic and glutamatergic systems have been implicated as potential neurobiological mechanisms of therapeutic outcomes via neuroplastic brain changes, improved mood, and decreased anxiety and craving.
 However, the manner in which time-limited drug effects may provoke enduring changes in personal attitudes and behaviors, and appropriate methods for minimizing risks while maximizing therapeutic benefits require further elucidation.

-This discussion will focus on contemporary clinical research with psilocybin, and present key methodological issues in working with psychedelics, as well as highlighting important clinical paradigms and considerations in studying psychedelics as a therapeutic tool.
+This discussion focused on contemporary clinical research with psilocybin, and key methodological issues in working with psychedelics, as well as highlighted important clinical paradigms and considerations in studying psychedelics as a therapeutic tool.

 Albert Garcia-Romeu, Ph.D.